salsify/avro-builder/README.md

 ### Required and Optional

 Fields for a record are specified as `required` or `optional`.
-Optional fields are implemented as a union in Avro, where `null` is the first type in the union.
+Optional fields are implemented as a union in Avro, where `null` is the first type in the union and the field has a default value of `null`.

 ### Named Types